wp-plugins/add-custom-post-type-slugs-to-admin-body-class/readme.txt

 == Description ==

-When in Admin mode, this plug-in adds classes to the `&lt;body&gt;` tag to let your CSS know where you are.
+When in Admin mode, this plug-in adds classes to the `<body>` tag to let your CSS know where you are.

 For example, if you are viewing the list of all your Posts, you would get this additional class: